vjones2906/Engineering_4_Notebook/README.md

 ### Reflection

 I got to a slow start on this assingment and let quite a few class periods get away from me.
 Then Afton helped me out by showing me his code for the new syntax for the function we were trying to create.
 In order to take the input in the (x,y) form, we needed to use rx.split(",").
 This took research to figure out how to use and many trials and errors.
 Then in order to print the sentence that Mr. Miller wanted, I needed to remember how to integrate floats into strings and I did that by using the str() and + before and after every integration.
+I used large portions of Afton's work in this assignment.
+Here is a link to their notebook: https://github.com/Avanhoo/Engineering_4_Notebook

 ## Landing_Pad2